Domestic Competition By-laws

 10. For the purposes of the by-laws, the term sport shall refer to “Basketball” in any format conducted by IWB or other governing bodies of the sport.

-11. Team benches are to be occupied only by team members, coaches and team managers.
-All spectators are required to be in the spectator seating areas provided.
+11. Team benches are to be occupied only by team members who are suited up and eligible to play, a Head Coaches and Assistant Coach.
+All spectators, injured or non-playing team members are required to be in the spectator seating areas provided.

-12. Team benches including players and Team Coaches should refrain from addressing opposition players whilst they are on the court
+12. Team benches including players and Team Coaches will refrain from addressing opposition players whilst they are on the court.

 13. Team captains act as representatives of the team during the game.
 Captains are permitted to make enquiries of game officials on behalf of team members provided such enquiries are made in an appropriate manner.
 Continual questioning of game officials is not permitted.
 Captains are required to provide reasonable assistance to game and IWB officials in ensuring teams behave in an appropriate manner.